birdandhike.com logo

 Location

 Hassayampa River Preserve is located about 3 miles south of Wickenburg, Arizona, on the west side of Highway U.S. 60/93.
 From the southern traffic circle in Wickenburg, drive south on the main highway 3.4 miles to Hassayampa Road (33.93303, -112.69505), on the right.
-When approaching Hassayampa Road, look for wildlife viewing symbol-signs (binocular signs), and turning onto Hassayampa Road, look for the ranch gate sign announcing the area.
+When approaching Hassayampa Road, look for wildlife viewing symbol-signs (binocular signs), and when turning onto Hassayampa Road, look for the ranch-gate sign announcing the area.

 Continuing south, it is only 2.1 miles to Hassayampa Roadside Rest Area.